Unit 3: Work, Energy, and Power

 Image from Wikimedia Commons

 If you know about vectors, you should be aware that work is the scalar product between force and displacement.
-Only the force perpendicular to the direction of motion is included.
+Only the force parallel to the direction of motion is included.

 Here's the most popular formula for work that is not calculus based: